Chinese government sees its own reflection in water crisis

 China has vowed to spend trillions of yuan to boost supplies, clean rivers and protect water tables.

-But even if supplies remain steady, water resources per person, now at 2,100 cubic meters or 28 percent of the global average, are expected to decline further as the population grows.
+But even if supplies remain steady, water resources per person, now at 2,100 cubic metres or 28 percent of the global average, are expected to decline further as the population grows.

 At the same time, Beijing still needs to feed its growing food, energy and industrial demand.